nutanix/terraform-provider-nutanix/README.md

         path to file where http request and response headers must be stored -insecure
         insecure flag must set true to allow provider to perform insecure SSL requests.
-  -kind string
-        This is kind for testcase vm. (default "vm") -memory-size string
+  -memory-size string
         This is the memory_size_mb for testcase vm. (default "1024") -name string